New Novel Coming: Book 2 in NICU Series

 And they did.
 After some digging, they found a family history suggestive of hemophilia.
 Neither the mom or pop had it, but the mom remembered two males on her mother’s side had bleeding problems and died young.
 It took more time to explain to the mother and to the dad on the speaker-phone the possible consequences of both the prematurity and the probable head bleed.

-Later when they sat together in the cafeteria with their Danish and coffee, Jim said to Eli, “Thanks for the help last night.”
+In the early morning they sat together in the cafeteria with their Danish and coffee, and Jim thanked Eli for his help with the Simmons baby.

 Jim took a large breath.
 “Yeah, I was doing the right thing.
 Just not doing it right.
 And you set me straight.
 You mind being at my side for the rest of my residency?
-And you also made a nice call for us to dig up the hemophilia.”
+And you also had us uncover the family history of hemophilia.”

-Jim and Eli were both exhausted.
-The review of Eli’s division started in two hours.
+Eli and Jim were both exhausted, and the review of Eli’s division started in two hours.